Fullscript’s In-App Resource Library: Enhance Patient Education, Improve Health Outcomes, and More

-As a practitioner, educating your patients is a top priority, but finding or creating educational materials for every patient can take up valuable time and resources.
+As a provider, educating your patients is a top priority, but finding or creating educational materials for every patient can take up valuable time and resources.

 Fullscript’s Resource Library is an ever-expanding collection of 150+ high-quality, professionally designed resources—simplifying patient education and allowing you to focus on providing the best patient care.

 Within your Fullscript account, you can find a collection of guides, handouts, and graphics on topics ranging from diet and lifestyle to supplements and health conditions.
-Each resource included in the library was developed using the most recent scientific evidence and medically reviewed by a practitioner on Fullscript’s Integrative Medical Advisory team.
+Each resource included in the library was developed using the most recent scientific evidence and medically reviewed by a provider on Fullscript's Medical Advisory Team.

 Resource Library features at a glance